CentreForDigitalHumanities/lidia-zotero/README.md

 ## Development

+Make Zotero ready for the extension (you only need to do this once):

 - Create a new Zotero profile with `zotero --ProfileManager` (here named `Develop`).
 - Configure a custom data directory for the new profile.
 - Start the new profile: `zotero -P Develop` and exit.